cnorick/curse-of-strahd-notes/Locations/The Town of Vallaki (N).md

 ##### Staying the Night
 - [[Danika Dorakova|Danika]] has [[Brom Martikova|Brom]] and [[Bray Martikova|Bray]] lead the party to their room
+	- Role play them to be really sweet and show the kind nature of the family
+- [[Danika Dorakova|Danika]] will charge for the stay, but if they see [[Urwin Martikov|Urwin]] first, he'll offer them a room for free

 #### Well (N2a)
 A 3-foot-high stone rim surrounds the mouth of this 40-foot-deep, moss-lined well.
 The inn draws fresh water from this well.